module-federation/aegis-host/README.md

 - Dynamic A/B testing
 - Vendor-agnostic serverless deployment (no vendor lock-in)
 - Faster serverless deployment
+- Obsolesence of deployment automation
 - Configurable serialization for network and storage I/O
 - Clustering for availability and scalibilty
 - Cluster cache synchronization
 - Polyrepo code reuse (the answer to the shared code question)
 - Automatated CA certifcate setup and renewal
 - Intial AppMesh implementation (can be used in place of event bus)
+- WebAssembly runtime supporting the next gen compute platform
-- Inital support for WebAssembly (outside the browser) - write components in any language
+- Polyglossia - components written in any lang with a WASM compile target

 ---